amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-06.md

 Let's start by downloading [Albatross][albatross] and [Where's My Jetpack?][wheres-my-jetpack] Put these files in the `assets/audio` directory.

-In `main.rs`, add the paths to the music tracks:
+In `main.rs`, create constant with the paths to the music tracks:

 ```rust,edition2018,no_run,noplaypen
 const MUSIC_TRACKS: &[&str] = &[